|

 10 km

-There are excellent flight connections from Dublin to Sligo on Aer Arrean - there are also train and bus connections.
 Pick up is available from the Sligo airport or train station with prior notice of your arrival details.
 Otherwise you can take a short taxi ride on your own.
-We also offer a pick up from Dublin at 12 noon (extra cost).
+We also offer a pick up from Dublin airport between 2pm to 3:30pm or 5pm to 6:30pm.
+Return transfer is either between 6am to 7:30am or 10am to 11:30am.

 Tack: